craftcms/docs/docs/4.x/dev/controller-actions.md

 Param | Description
 ----- | -----------
-`addressId` | An existing Address’s ID can be sent to update it, as long as it’s owned by the current User.
+`addressId` | An existing address’s ID can be sent to update it, as long as it’s owned by the current user.
-`userId` | Owner of the new Address.
-Owners cannot be changed after creation, and new Addresses can only be created for the current user and other users they are allowed to edit.
+`userId` | Owner of the new address.
+Owners cannot be changed after creation, and new addresses can only be created for the current user or other users they are allowed to edit.
 `fullName` | Name for the address.
 First and last names are not stored discretely, but can by submitted separately.
 `firstName` | Can be submitted independently from `lastName`, but will be combined for storage.
 `lastName` | Can be submitted independently from `firstName`, but will be combined for storage.
-`countryCode` | Required to localize and validate the rest of the Address.
+`countryCode` | Required to localize and validate the rest of the address.
 `organization` | Additional line for an organization or business name.
 `organizationTaxId` | Tax/VAT ID.
 `latitude` and `longitude` | GPS coordinates for the address.
 Not automatically populated or validated.

 ::: warning
-The remaining params depend upon the submitted `countryCode`—refer to the [`commerceguys/addressing` library](https://github.com/commerceguys/addressing/blob/master/src/AddressFormat/AddressField.php#L15-L25) for a comprehensive list, or [learn more about managing Addresses](../addresses.md#managing-addresses) in Craft.
+The remaining params depend upon the submitted `countryCode`—refer to the [`commerceguys/addressing` library](https://github.com/commerceguys/addressing/blob/master/src/AddressFormat/AddressField.php#L15-L25) for a comprehensive list, or [learn more about managing addresses](../addresses.md#managing-addresses) in Craft.
 :::

 #### Response